fleschutz/talk2windows/README.md

 TALK2WINDOWS
 ============
-This repo adds voice recognition and voice commands to control the Windows® desktop.
+This repo adds recognition of voice commands to control the Windows® desktop.
 Using your voice besides keyboard and mouse increases your productivity and is really awesome.

 🔧 Installation
 ----------------